jsbnr/nr-otel-local-dev/local-dev-setup.md

 # Local development setup guide

-Want to develop your own OpenTelemetry components?
-This guide explains how to get started building your own [custom instance of the OpenTelemetry collector]()https://opentelemetry.io/docs/collector/custom-collector/, run it locally and drive traffic to it with a test app allowing you to get on with develping your custom components.
+Want to develop your own OpenTelemetry modules?
+This guide explains how to get started building your own [custom instance of the OpenTelemetry collector]()https://opentelemetry.io/docs/collector/custom-collector/, run it locally and drive traffic to it with a test app allowing you to get on with develping your custom modules.

 > These instructions are intended for Mac users, adjust accordingly for other systems.